-Getting a partial denture requires a few appointments to create it and then fit it to your teeth.
+Getting a partial denture requires a few appointments to create the denture and then fit it between your teeth.
 The first step is to consult with us about what type of denture is right for you.
-We then take impressions and measures of your jaw to help create your denture.
-Before the final denture is made, you will test out models or plastic patterns in the shape of the denture to assess the fit, comfort, color, and shape.
-The final denture can then ready to cast.
-You will return for a final fitting and to learn how to use it.
+We then take impressions and measurements of your jaw.
+Before the final denture is made, you will test out models or plastic patterns in the shape of the denture to assess fit, comfort, color, and shape.
+The final denture is then ready to cast.
+You will return for a final fitting and learn how to use it.

 If you have recently had a tooth or teeth removed, it can take up to six months for your gums to heal after the extraction.
 If you want a fixed bridge to replace your teeth instead of a removable denture, you might have a temporary denture fitted first.

 Schedule an Appointment